snairdesai/snairdesai.github.io/_pages/about.md

 I previously served as a predoctoral research fellow at the [Stanford Institute for Economic Policy Research][Stanford Institute for Economic Policy Research] (SIEPR) with Professor [Matthew Gentzkow][Matthew Gentzkow], and as a full-time research assistant at the [Brown University School of Public Health][Brown University School of Public Health Incubator Lab] with Dean [Ashish Jha][Ashish Jha].
 I earned my BA at the University of Southern California, where I studied Economics and Political Science.

-*Click below to access my Michigan Economics and personal websites.*
+*Click below to access my Michigan Economics website.*

 <style>
   .custom-link {